-All bird species require food, water, shelter and nesting spots.
+All bird species require food, water, shelter, and nesting spots.
 While hummingbirds are no different, because these tiny birds are so specialized, their needs are specialized as well.
-Birders who understand how to attract hummingbirds will create sanctuaries in their backyards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.
+Birders who understand how to attract hummingbirds will create sanctuaries in their yards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.

 Food for Hummingbirds

 - Plants: Hummingbirds feed frequently on nectar-rich flowers, and planting flowers specifically to attract these flying jewels is an easy way to make any yard a perfect hummingbird habitat.
 While the color red is very attractive to hummingbirds, the most important factor is that the flowers must produce plenty of nectar.
 Bleeding hearts, impatiens, petunias, salvias, bee balm, columbine, cannas, viburnums, honeysuckles, and many other flower, tree, and shrub species will attract a variety of hummingbirds.
 The best hummingbird gardens will include flowers that bloom at different times so hummingbirds always have an available food source, no matter when they visit.